 Flavor Bans: Federal law prohibits the sale of closed system devices (pods, cartridges) containing e-liquid in flavors other than tobacco or menthol.

 New York City Mayor, Bill de Blasio, officially signed into law a ban on the sale of all flavored vapor products.
 The ban goes into effect on July 1, 2020, and includes flavored e-liquids in wintergreen, mint and menthol flavors.
 The city of Yonkers and Nassau County also prohibit the sale of all flavored vaping products, except those that are tobacco, mint or menthol flavored.

 Effective May 18, 2020: Sales of vapor products in flavors other than tobacco are prohibited statewide.
 The prohibition does not apply to any flavored product that has received a premarket approval order (PMTA) from the Food and Drug Administration (this provision does NOT defer to the federal standard allowing manufacturers to market products for one year following FDA’s acceptance of their PMTA application).4

 - Smoke-free tobacco products are subject to a state excise tax of 75% of the wholesale price.
 The tax on Snuff per ounce is $2.00.3

-- Effective December 1, 2019, a 20% supplemental sales tax applies to retail sales of vapor products in the state.
+- There is a 20% supplemental sales tax applied to retail sales of vapor products in the state.